-- 1. Under Administration, click Backup.

-- 2. From the Select an action drop-down list, click Configure network backup.

-- 3. Click Perform.

-- 4. The Network Backups page is displayed.

-- 5. From the Backup Destination Type drop-down list, select the type of network backup. - If you select SMB/CIFS, then specify the following details.
+- 1. Under Administration, click Backup. - 2.
+From the Select an action drop-down list, click Configure network backup. - 3.
+Click Perform. - 4.
+The Network Backups page is displayed. - 5.
+From the Backup Destination Type drop-down list, select the type of network backup. - If you select SMB/CIFS, then specify the following details.

 Field Description IP Address IP address of the network file server where you have stored the database backup files.
 Username User name to use when connecting to the network file server.
 Password Password to use when connecting to the network file server.
+Note: The network backup password can contain a maximum of 29 characters.
 Domain or Workgroup Name Domain or workgroup name.
 Sets the SMB domain of the user name.
 If the domain specified is the same as the server's NetBIOS name, then instead of the domain SAM, the server's local Security Account Manager (SAM) is used for authentication.
 Sharename The file-share name.
 The shared folder must have permissions set to "Full Control".
 (Optional) Sub Directory Name of the sub-folder where you have stored the database backup file.
 The sub-directory is relative to the Sharename.